Welcome to the Site

 When I began writing at the age of 16 during the early 1980's, I did so with a fervor that could only be described as insatiable.
 The realm of science fiction and fantasy had always been one of my preferred playgrounds, especially as a player of Dungeon and Dragons.
 I am fond of saying Star Wars motivated me to write but Dungeons and Dragons inspired me to create.

 Star Wars hit the scene in 1977, and an awe struck, 10-year-old me stepped out of the theater into the real world with an immediate desire to create my own adventure in another galaxy far, far away.
-When I emerged from my collection phase of everything Star Wars, I began to read science fiction, fantasy, and fiction works from the likes of James A. Michner, J.R.R.
+When I emerged from my collection phase of everything Star Wars, I began to read science fiction, fantasy, and fiction works from the likes of James A. Michener, J.R.R.
 Tolkien, and Terry Brooks.

-My literary consumption became insatiable.
+My literary consumption became voracious.
 When I entered high school I took every English and literature class I could, most notably, Science Fiction as Literature in the tenth grade.
 I also became a library aide during this time to further immerse myself in the worlds created by authors I admire to the present day.
 It also lead me to begin understanding the structural framework of good storytelling.

 When I took college level English classes during my senior year in high school, the two teachers who lead the class knew when to praise and push me.
 One of them would always say, Excellent!
 You are very good at drawing in the reader but mechanics, mechanics, and mechanics!
 While the other once told me this was good, I know you can do much better.
 Their feedback is what drove me not to just understand mechanics but the essence of what it means to tell a story.